Ulm-IQO/qudi-core/docs/programming_guidelines/hardware_with_multiple_interfaces.md

 ## How to overload an interface attribute
-The meta object `OverloadedAttribute` enables you to flag any attribute (descriptor object, variable, method/function etc.) as an overloaded attribute giving the possibility to register multiple implementations for the attribute under unique `str` keys.
+The meta object `OverloadedAttribute` enables you to flag any attribute (descriptor object, variable, method/function etc.) as an overloaded attribute giving the possibility to register multiple implementations of the attribute for each unique interface.

 Let's look at an example on how this can be used in a hardware module based on the example classes presented in the previous section: